 14. Emma Oki: Representations of Japanese Americans in Adrian Tomine's Shortcomingsand Scenes from an Impending Marriage

 15. Alex Link: Tulips and Roses in the Global Garden: Contesting Cultural Identity inPersepolis and Tekkonkinkreet

 Routledge webpage for Representing Multiculturalism in Comics and Graphic Novels.

-If you review the book, please contact me and I will add a link to your review to this page.
+If you review the book, please contact Ian to have a link to your review added to this page.
 If you would like to receive a copy of the book to review, please fill in this request form and Routledge will arrange to have one sent to you.